alebilas/webscraping_project/README.md

 python3 .\scrape_selenium.py

 You will need credentials provided at the top of the README.md file to execute the script.
+Also, the drive needs to be changes inside the script.